qrst07/cloudmc-standard-kb/en/compute-service/gcp-working-with-disks.md

 ### Resize a disk

 A disk can be resized to increase the amount of storage space allocated.
-A disk can can only be increased.
+Disk space can can only be increased.
 Decreasing the size of a disk in not supported.

 1. From the *Disks* page, click the **Action** menu to the right of the disk you wish to resize, and click *Resize*.
 1. A dialogue box will appear.
 In the text box labeled **Disk size**, enter the number of gigabytes desired for the disk.